 “Although plant-based products have seen immense growth over recent years, primarily driven by health and eco-conscious shoppers, the global pandemic has widened the appeal of meat-alterative products further still,” Olivier Chevalier, senior product manager of functional proteins at Beneo told IngredientsFirst.
 “As more mainstream consumers make changes to their diets to promote their long-term health and reduce their impact on the planet, there has been a recent upsurge in shoppers planning to include more plant-based foods into their diets, as a result of COVID-19.”

 And as the technology gets better, analysts expect these products to taste better, cost less, and broaden their scope.

-San Diego-based cell-cultured seafood startup BlueNalu just announced a deal with Europe’s largest frozen food company, Nomad Foods, to explore market opportunities for cell-cultured seafood across Europe.
+San Diego-based cell-cultured seafood startup BlueNalu inked a deal with Europe’s largest frozen food company, Nomad Foods.
+The joint ventures plans to explore emerging opportunities across the EU.
 With a presence in more than a dozen European markets, Nomad is the world’s largest buyer of sustainable wild-caught fish.

 “The importance of sustainability has never been more apparent, and the role of technology in delivering these needs is accelerating,” Nomad Foods Chief Executive Stéfan Descheemaeker told Reuters.

 “As the latest Intergovernmental Panel on Climate Change (IPCC) report on the climate crisis demonstrates, the decisions we make over the next decade will have a profound impact on life on this planet for generations to come,” Cooperhouse added.
 “By collaborating with leading international seafood companies like Nomad Foods, we can accelerate our pathway to market and provide healthy, sustainable seafood for humanity while protecting and preserving the precious biodiversity in our ocean.”